 For the safety of those who live off campus, the MassArt Department of Public Safety operates a van shuttle service to drive students to locations within proximity of the campus.
-The Student Shuttle service operates M-F 5 pm- midnight, with extended service hours during periods of 24-hour access.
+The Student Shuttle service operates M-F 5 pm- midnight.
 For further information including schedules and routes, contact the MassArt Department of Public Safety.
-Shuttle service to and from the parking lot runs from 7am-7pm on weekdays.